 10. Keep It Low Impact

 Factors like limited mobility and pain can make a difference in the types of exercises you’re able to do.
 Low-impact exercises allow for less strain on the body while still providing a means of staying physically active.
-Also, low-impact exercises can help older adults ease into a new workout program.
+Also, these elderly mobility exercises can help older adults ease into a new workout program.
 Exercising in the water – whether swimming or doing water aerobics – is a good option, as are gentle forms of yoga, Pilates, tai chi, stretching, and light weight training.
 Remember that many exercises can be modified to accommodate low-impact needs — ask your physician or fitness expert about ways to adapt these activities.

 11. Get Creative and Have Fun